New parts of ABQ Railyards unveiled

 ALBUQUERQUE, N.M.
-(KRQE) – We’re beginning to see some of the changes at the Albuquerque Railyards.
+(KRQE) – Some new changes are taking place at the Albuquerque Railyards.

 The city unveiled a new plaza a the historic site Saturday, featuring new lighting, grass areas, and concrete pads for food trucks.
 The project took about 11 months to complete.